 All renewals are for one-year terms.
-The CE must submit the RFP or the FSMC renewal documents for approval between October 1st and December 31st each year for the following school year contract start date of July 1st.
+The CE must submit the FSMC renewal documents for approval between September 1st to February 1st each year for the following school year contract start date of July 1st.

-However, either the CE and/or FSMC can decide to not renew the contract.
+However, either the CE and/or FSMC can decide not to renew the contract.
 If renewed, except for the fee or price increasing or decreasing by the provided Consumer Price Index (CPI) percentage, no other changes are allowed for a contract renewal amendment.
 An explanation of the fee change methodology is required.

-Renewal requests require the submission of required oversight and monitoring forms as well and USDA foods reconciliations validating that the CE received the full value due to its program.
+Renewal requests require the submission of required oversight and monitoring forms and USDA foods annual reconciliation document validating that the CE received the full credit for the value of the donated food received for the program year.